Find It Now

 - Swim diapers are required for all non-toilet trained patrons.

 - Only Coast Guard approved life jackets are permitted.
-No other floatation devices are permitted (ex. noodles, rafts, water wings, etc.)
+No other floatation devices are permitted (noodles, rafts, water wings, etc.) We will have a limited number to borrow, each will be sanitized upon return.

 - Lifejackets, masks, goggles or glasses should not be worn while sliding.